 The Department of Sociology is happy to welcome into our community postdoctoral fellows who have demonstrated excellence in their doctoral work and show promise as scholars in an area where our faculty have particular expertise.
 Potential applicants to any of the below postdoctoral fellowships should first contact the faculty member with whom they would like to work.
 We then ask that the faculty supervisor inform the Department’s Research Coordinator, Sherri Klassen, and the Graduate Chair, Melissa Milkie.
-Supervisors of self-funded postdoctoral fellows should make arrangements with their Department Chair.
+Supervisors of postdoctoral fellows who are funded through faculty grants should make arrangements with their Department Chair and Business Officer.

-Upcoming deadlines are: SSHRC postdoc September 10; CGSP postdoc September 15; Uof T FAS postdoc Dec.
+Upcoming deadlines are: Banting Postdoctoral Fellowship September 19 (July 31st for internal consideration); SSHRC postdoc September 10; CGSP postdoc September 15; Uof T FAS postdoc Dec.
 6.

 The SSHRC Postdoctoral Fellowship

 SSHRC Postdoctoral Fellowships provide financial support to Canadian citizens and permanent residents who are recent PhD recipients in the Social Sciences and Humanities.
 Fellowships will normally be awarded to candidates affiliated with a university other than that which awarded the PhD.

 To apply to this funding opportunity, the applicant must: